On Finite-Index Indexed Grammars and Their Restrictions: Restrictions on Indexed Grammars

-Similarly, it is easy to show that the proposition does not hold when ${\cal C} = {\cal L}$ is the family of languages accepted by NFAs with one unrestricted counter (i.e., NPDAs with a unary stack alphabet in addition to a distinct bottom of the stack symbol which is never altered).
+Similarly, it is known that the theorem does not hold when ${\cal C} = {\cal L}$ is the family of languages accepted by NFAs with one unrestricted counter (i.e., NPDAs with a unary stack alphabet in addition to a distinct bottom of the stack symbol which is never altered), as similar languages $L_1, L_2$ in this family can be constructed such that their intersection is not semilinear (Proposition 31 of \cite{EIMShuffle}).